 My style is warm, interactive and gently challenging.
 I often use humor, metaphors and imagery to aid in our exchanges.

-As a woman of color and adult child of immigrants, your experiences of being marginalized matters to me and I am committed to examining the impact of interlocking systems of oppression on your life.
+As a person of color and adult child of immigrants, your experiences of being marginalized, disempowered or degraded matters to me and I am committed to examining the impact of interlocking systems of oppression on your life.

 I work in a contemporary psychoanalytic modality, which means I train in the art of deep listening with a socially and culturally conscious lens.
 I believe we are not just impacted by who were our early life caregivers but also the impact of the social world on our identities (race, politics, law, economy, culture etc.) And as a result, there is a lot we don’t know that is unconscious for better or worse.

 I think of the unconscious like a rich wilderness that we can only hope to be in contact with when we aren’t looking at it straight on.
 It’s like putting our ears to the earth that is you and naming what we sense and observe and finding clues and signs that can help us make sense of what has been unresolved in you.

 For this reason when possible, I encourage free association rather than coming prepared to session, and we may talk about dreams, random associations that come up in session or between sessions, or even notice something that was related to an event weeks prior.